Chart Color Schemes

 Health performance in Loganlea is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Loganlea faces significant health challenges with common health conditions somewhat prevalent across all age groups but to a considerably higher degree among older cohorts.
-Approximately 46% of Loganlea's total population (~4,428 people) have private health cover, compared to the national average of 55.3%.
+Loganlea faces significant health challenges, with common health conditions being somewhat prevalent across all age groups but notably higher among older adults.
+Approximately 46% of Loganlea's total population (~4,474 people) have private health cover, compared to the national average of 55.7%.

-The most common medical conditions in the area are mental health issues and asthma, impacting 10.2% and 9.9% of residents respectively.
-However, 66.9% of residents declare themselves completely clear of medical ailments, compared to 0% across Greater Brisbane.
-Loganlea has 11.6% (1,108 people) of its population aged 65 and over, with health outcomes among seniors requiring more attention than the broader population.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 10.2% and 9.9% of residents respectively.
+However, 66.9% of Loganlea's residents report having no medical ailments, compared to 0% across Greater Brisbane.
+The area has 11.6% of residents aged 65 and over (1,120 people), with health outcomes among seniors requiring particular attention due to the challenges they present.

 Frequently Asked Questions - Health